- Click here for a Support FAQ relating to Business Customers

 Am I eligible for a payment break if my existing loan is in arrears?

 Lenders are committed to supporting all borrowers – including borrowers who are already financially distressed and have had their loan restructured.
-You or your appointed adviser should contact your lender to see what further forbearance measures can be put in place.
+You or your appointed adviser should contact your lender to see what further relief measures can be put in place.